corianoharris/docs-site/docs/TechRole/Interviewing/interviewing-practices.md

 # Interviewing Practices

 - Be on time: Be 10-15 early.
-- Be familar with the device ordevcies used during the interview.
+- Be familiar with the device or devices used during the interview.
 - Know the interviewer’s name, its spelling, and pronunciation.
 - Have some questions of your own prepared in advance.
 - Bring several copies of your resume if in person.